maplemavin/docs/theming.md

 The available keys for passing are `name`, `username`, `email`, `bio`, and `gender`.
 You can also pass a `birthday` parameter as an array with the keys `day`, `month`, and `year`.

-Note that if you are changing the email of the user, you must also ask the user for their current passwrod and pass `currentPassword` with your request.
+Note that if you are changing the email of the user, you must also ask the user for their current password and pass `currentPassword` with your request.

 You are also able to pass a user photo with the `photoFile` key, but it requires that the browser support `FileReader`.
 When a `file` input is changed, you can show a preview of the image on the page using code similar to the following: